What is Health Research?

 - Help discover more about how the body and mind work together

-It is important that children, as well as adults, be involved in research so that scientists can understand more about the health and behavior of children.
+It is important that children and adults across the life span be involved in research so that scientists can understand more about the health and behavior of children.
 There are specific laws and rules that apply to all research that involves children to protect them from harm.
 Children under 18 years of age cannot agree to participate in research for themselves and need to have their parents and/or guardians give permission for them to participate in research.

 How do I pick a research study and what questions should I ask the researcher?